Skip to content

 The response contains potentially dangerous payloads including shell commands,

 reverse shells, or encoded exploits.
-The MCP server has been quarantined and
+The tool call has been blocked; the

 confidence: 87